You will take 120 credits of modules split as follows:

 You’ll have at least the following hours of timetabled contact a week through lectures, seminars and workshops, tutorials and supervisions.

 Your tutors will also be available outside these times to discuss issues and develop your understanding.
 You will have a personal tutor from the Department of American and Canadian Studies.
-You will also be allocated a joint honours advisor from the School of Politics and International Relations.
+You will also be allocated a joint honours advisor from the Department of History.

 We reduce your contact hours as you work your way through the course.
 As you progress, we expect you to assume greater responsibility for your studies and work more independently.